gnomadic/starforge/docs/README.md

 # Welcome

-Welcome to Star Loom.
+Welcome to Star Forge.

-Star Loom is a web3 idle RPG, where you, the player, take control of newly charted planets across the vast universe. &#x20;
+Star Forge is a web3 idle RPG, where you, the player, take control of newly charted planets across the vast universe. &#x20;